mperk/hackerrank/arrays/newYearChaos.md

             //if an integer move 3 or more position from current index, it bribed more than 2 if (q[i] > i + 3 ) return "Too chaotic"; //Too chaotic

-            // We need to count how many times RECEIVED bribed.
+            // We need to count how many times RECEIVED bribe.
 Give a bribe is not important anymore for (int j = Math.Max(0, q[i] - 2); j < i; j++) {
                 if (q[j] > q[i])